znarthur/orange-spectroscopy/doc/widgets/spectra.md

 The **Spectra** widget is used to visualize spectral data.
 X axis normally shows wavenumbers, while the Y axis shows the absorbance.
 We will plot the *Liver spectroscopy* data from the **Datasets** widget as an example.

 We have used *Color by* option to display the type of each spectrum.
 Or you can also press 'C' and the plot will show colors.
+Colors are defined with the data; to change colors, use the **Color** widget.

 Now, let's say I am interested in those spectra, that are quite separated from the rest at wavenumber around 1027.
 I will press 'S' and drag a line.
 This will select the spectra under the line I have dragged.